rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONNECTING-TO-WG-VPN.md

 # Common Wireguard VPN Client Configuration Steps

-At the end of the Quickstart or Detailed Server Setup Guide, a Wireguard configuration file named **wg0-client-1.conf** should have been created.
+At the end of the Quickstart or Server Setup Guide, a Wireguard configuration file named **wg0-client-1.conf** should have been created.
 This allows a client to connect to the VPN.
 A visual representation of the **wg0-client-1.conf** configuration file also appears as a QR Code, and the VPN Profile can be scanned using the Android or iOS Wireguard apps.

 If you are setting up a Wireguard Client on a computer or server, obtain the contents of the **wg0-client-1.conf** file and copy it to the device you want to connect from.